holepunchto/bare/README.md

 #### `process.versions`

-An object containing the version strings of :pear:.js and its dependencies.
+An object containing the version strings of Bare and its dependencies.

 #### `process.thread`